Why We Changed YugabyteDB Licensing to 100% Open Source

 OSS Projects vs. Commercial Products

-We have never been shy of acknowledging our ambition of becoming the Oracle for the Cloud.
+We have never been shy of acknowledging our ambition of becoming the Default DB for Multi-Cloud.
 However, many before us have tried and failed to do so.
 What makes us different?
 The difference lies in the truly world-class strength of our team and the clarity with which we as a team are pursuing our ambition.
 We see three essential execution vectors to achieving our ambition.

 1. Oracle-like Depth in Distributed SQL